mohnish/ideyeah/README.md

-###IdeYeah!
+## IdeYeah! ##

-IdeYeah is a project which encourages developing ideas by the help of crowd sourcing.
+IdeYeah is a project which encourages developing ideas by collaborating with others.
 Supports MySQL Full-Text search.